swcarpentry/DEPRECATED-boot-camps/python/reproducible_workflow/reproducible_workflow.md

 ------------------------------------

-Let's create a project (a reasonably self-contained set of code, data, and results to answer a discrete scientific question) that will count the animals sighted in two years of camera trap surveys.
-We begin by creating a directory called `camera_analysis` in a convenient place on our hard drive.
+Let's create a project (a reasonably self-contained set of code, data, and results to answer a discrete scientific question) that will analyze responses in auditory receptors of grasshopper neurons.

+We begin by creating a directory called `grasshopper` in a convenient place on our hard drive.
 You might want to create a main directory called `Projects` or `Research` in your home folder or in your Documents folder to hold the directories for all of your individual research projects.

-Now, within the `camera_analysis` directory, create four subdirectories:
+Now, within the `grasshopper` directory, create four subdirectories:

         .
 	├── data
 	├── man
 	├── results
 	├── src

-The `data` directory will hold all of the raw data associated with the project, which in this case will be just a single large csv file containing data on the animal sightings.
+The `data` directory will hold all of the raw data associated with the project, which in this case will be files containing spike-time data and a file containing auditory stimuli.

 The `man` folder, short for manuscript, will (someday) contain the manuscript that we'll write describing the results of our analysis (you were planning on using version control for your manuscript too, weren't you?).
 The `results` folder will contain the results of our analysis, including both tables and figures, and the `src` directory will contain all of our code.

 In a more complex project, each of these directories may have additional subdirectories to help keep things organized.